 Piper agrees.
 “Against a rising tide of hostility or deceit, we don’t bunker down or lick our wounds,” he says.
 “We love each other, we rejoice greatly, and then we speak into the tide—and live into the tide—in a winsome way.

-Watch the full 12-minute video above to hear these three leaders discuss the power of camaraderie, why Piper wants to smack the other two.
+Watch the full 12-minute video to hear these three leaders discuss the power of camaraderie, why Piper wants to smack the other two.